The eternal revolutionary.

 - Badass Bookworm / Badass Jew - Even before his command of the Red Army in the Russian Civil War, Trotsky was elected as head of the Petrograd Soviet (arguably the largest and most important political body in Russia) at the age of 26, Russia being hostile to those of a Jewish background.
 He also planned the October Revolution and Lenin himself said the revolution would not have happened without Trotsky's help.

 - Cassandra Truth - He was one of the very few politicians who openly attacked fascism and Nazism from the very beginning (very few people were critical of these ideologies at least until the dismemberment of Czechoslovakia).
-Though his actual criticism of these movements leaves something to be desired - he basically saw them as "capitalism in decay."
+He basically saw them as "capitalism in decay" due to the fact that they were an ultimate expression of a country's crisis.

 - The Chessmaster - he planned the October Revolution.